 We will meet twice weekly for a 80 minutes each.
-The class lectures are TTh from 11:30 am to 12:50 pm in Seeley Mudd 204.
+The class lectures are TTh from 11:30 am to 12:50 pm.
 As mentioned above, these meetings will contain less lecturing and more discussing.
 Be prepared for every class meeting.